-Despite the fact that you’re reading this article on a phone or laptop, and you’re probably sitting inside of a man made house on an industrialized couch or chair, all of those products did have elements that were ultimately sourced from nature.
+Despite the fact that you’re reading this article on a phone or laptop, and you’re probably sitting inside of a man-made house on an industrialized couch or chair, all of those products and fisheries did have elements that were ultimately sourced from nature.
 Even when it feels so far removed from our daily lives, nature is surrounding us in more ways than one.

 Harnessing natural elements in a responsible and sustainable way is an important tactic in achieving holistic wellness and peace within our bodies.
 Our planet has always treated us right, so it’s important that we do the same.

-Let’s learn a bit more about this amazing new technology.
+Let’s learn a bit more about this amazing new innovation in biomaterials, marine science, and technology.

 Biotechnology is often associated with genetic engineering, which is the manipulation of an organism’s genetic makeup to achieve desired traits.
 This has opened up new opportunities in medicine and agriculture, though its ethicality has come into question.
 It’s important to note that while genetic engineering is a form of biotech, it is not utilized in all spheres related to biotechnology.

-Marine microorganisms, such as kelp and algae, live in extreme ocean environments.
-To adapt, they’ve developed unique survival properties to help protect themselves against UV radiation, pollution, and physical damage.
-These properties are what make them so beneficial for things such as skincare.
+Marine microorganisms, such as invertebrates, algae, and microalgae, live in extreme ocean marine environments.
+To adapt, they’ve developed unique survival properties within their molecular biology to help protect themselves against UV radiation, pollution, and physical damage.

-Blue biotechnology harnesses these extraordinary survival mechanisms to produce marine actives.
-An active ingredient is a compound within a given product that has medicinal properties.
+The blue biotechnology sector harnesses these extraordinary survival mechanisms to produce marine actives.
+An active ingredient is a compound within a given marine product development that has medicinal properties.
 Marine actives are sustainably sourced and natural, meaning they can be sourced ethically for extensive bodily benefit.

-Blue biotech is specifically targeted towards beauty and skincare, and certain microorganisms can provide tailored benefits to given physical areas.
+Blue biotech is specifically targeted towards beauty and skincare, and certain microorganisms have bioactive compounds in their genes that can provide tailored benefits to given physical areas.

 For thousands of years, algae have been known to deploy healing properties.
 As an abundant source of amino acids, vitamins, minerals, antioxidants, and essential fatty acids, it is highly beneficial to the skin.

-Algae have the ability to soothe irritation, reduce the appearance of sun damage, and brighten the skin.
+Algae can soothe irritation, reduce the appearance of sun damage, and brighten the skin.
 Not to mention, it’s been proven to boost hydration and reduce the appearance of fine lines and wrinkles.

 It’s also a great source of omega-3s, so it’s often used in dietary supplements or certain foods to support heart health.